MOCAP4ROS2-Project/mocap4ros2_vicon/README.md

 # mocap4ros_vicon

-**To use and compile this project is obligatory to download first the [mocap4ros_msgs](https://github.com/MOCAP4ROS2-Project/mocap4ros_msgs) repository in your workspace.**

 This repository contains the drivers to run the mocap4ros_project with vicon.

+**To use and compile this project is obligatory to download first the [mocap4ros_msgs](https://github.com/MOCAP4ROS2-Project/mocap4ros_msgs) repository in your workspace and follow the next instructions:**

-# Vicon DataStream SDK
+## Vicon DataStream SDK

 Get the official binaries released in the official download page [here](https://www.vicon.com/software/datastream-sdk/?section=downloads).

 You can check the documentation [here](https://docs.vicon.com/spaces/viewspace.action?key=DSSDK19).

-## Installing on Linux
+### Installing on Linux

 Copy all the libraries to /usr/local/lib and move the headers to /usr/local/include/ViconDataStreamSDK/.